ash12hub/DS-Unit-3-Sprint-2-SQL-and-Databases/DSPT1-Sprint-10/challenge.md

   what is a situation where it is not appropriate?
 - What is "NewSQL", and what is it trying to achieve?

+#### Answers
+- The relationship between Employee and Territory is one to many.
+This is because one one employee can be responsible for many territories.
+And each territory can only be assigned to one employee.
+- Document stores are appropriate for apllications like commerce where a document is created, saved and easy to access for every payment carried out.
+However, big high transactional databases like a banking database, for example may not be appropriate for Document stores.
+- NewSQL is a querying language similar to SQL that is designed to be less complex and more consistent.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this file with your answers to part 4, to your weekly repo